AIDASoft/DD4hep/README.md

 For information about how to install DD4hep see [this page](https://dd4hep.web.cern.ch/dd4hep/page/installation/)

 ## Documentation
-Use's Manuals can be found [here](https://dd4hep.web.cern.ch/dd4hep/page/users-manual/).
+User's Manuals can be found [here](https://dd4hep.web.cern.ch/dd4hep/page/users-manual/).

 The Code Reference can be found [here](https://dd4hep.web.cern.ch/dd4hep/reference/).